MascotPhp/Mascot/doc/providers/http_fragment.rst

     The main page content resumes here.

-The ``render()`` call is replaced by the content of the ``/foo`` URL (internally, a sub-request is handled by Silex to render the sub-page).
+The ``render()`` call is replaced by the content of the ``/foo`` URL (internally, a sub-request is handled by Mascot to render the sub-page).

 Instead of making internal sub-requests, you can also use the ESI (the sub-request is handled by a reverse proxy) or the HInclude strategies (the